Nutritional Supplements for Cardiac Patients

 - Diet choices should be made based on the individual patient, type and extent of the heart disease, other health concerns, and what the patient will eat.

 - Diet changes should be done over an extended period (approximately 1 month) to avoid GI upset.

 - Diet changes should be avoided for about 2 weeks after starting or changing medications and until the patient is eating well.

-- Consultations with a veterinary nutritionist are available at: http://vetnutrition.tufts.edu/contact/
+- Consultations with a veterinary nutritionist are available with the help of your primary care veterinarian at: http://vetnutrition.tufts.edu

 SODIUM and DIETS

 Salt (sodium chloride) restriction is important to decrease the retention of water and help control blood pressure.

 For more information about sodium content of various foods, please visit: